chriskrycho/v5.chriskrycho.com/site/journal/2020/Migrating Off of PromiseProxyMixin in Ember Octane.md

 Idiomatic Ember Octane avoids using Ember’s classic `Mixin` and `ObjectProxy` types.
 However, a very common pattern in many Ember Classic apps and addons was to use Ember’s `PromiseProxyObject` mixin in conjunction with `ObjectProxy` to expose the state of a promise to end users, and to make accessing the resolved data more convenient.
 Migrating an app from Ember Classic to be *idiomatic* Ember Octane means replacing all of that with something more Octane-friendly.

-In this post, we will cover how to rewrite code that uses promise proxy mixing into a lightweight, auto-tracked, Octane-ready, future-friendly solution—and learn to think about asynchronous data in a new way, as well!￼
+In this post, we will cover how to rewrite code that uses promise proxy mixing into a lightweight, auto-tracked, Octane-ready, future-friendly solution—and hint at a new to think about asynchronous data in a new way, as well!￼

 - [A direct migration](#a-direct-migration)
 - [Alternative: less JS, more template](#alternative-less-js-more-template)